Guo Mo

 Guo Mo (died 21 June 330), courtesy name Xuanxiong, was a Chinese military general and warlord of the Jin dynasty (266–420).
-During the Disaster of Yongjia, he acclaimed himself as a wuzhu (塢主; literally "castle master") before joining another wuzhu, Li Ju against the Han-Zhao and Later Zhao states for control over the Luoyang region.
+During the Disaster of Yongjia, he became a manor lord (塢主; wùzhǔ) before joining Li Ju against the Han-Zhao and Later Zhao states for control over the Luoyang region.
 As Li Ju faced defeat, Guo Mo abandoned him and fled south to Jiankang, the capital of the Eastern Jin, where he later sided with the imperial force during Su Jun's Rebellion.
-After his controversial killing of his contemporary, Liu Yin (劉胤, not to be confused with the Han-Zhao prince Liu Yin) in 330, the ministers, Tao Kan and Yu Liang raised their troops against him and executed him.
+After his controversial killing of his contemporary, Liu Yin (劉胤 (Note: not to be confused with the Han-Zhao prince Liu Yin)) in 330, the ministers, Tao Kan and Yu Liang raised their troops against him and executed him.

-As a wuzhu
+As a manor lord

 Early years

 Guo Mo was from Huai County in Henei Commandery.
 His family was described as humble and made a living of selling meat and wine for generations.
 Guo was said to have martial talents, being able to jump over a roughly 3 metres wide moat while wearing full armour.
 It was because of this that he earned a position under the Prefect of Henei, Pei Zheng (裴整), as a general.
 In 310, Pei Zheng was besieged and captured by Han-Zhao forces.
-Guo gathered Pei Zheng's remaining soldiers and established himself as a wuzhu.
+Guo gathered Pei Zheng's remaining soldiers and established himself as a manor lord.
 The Inspector of Bingzhou, Liu Kun, commissioned him to take up Pei Zheng's position.

 For the next few years, Guo amassed a fortune from robbing travellers fleeing east by boat who passed by his territory.
 This had little to no repercussions for Guo, however, as many refugees would rather join him than stay in Han-Zhao, even more after hearing about his wealth.
 Guo also treated his soldiers kindly, so they remained loyal to him.
 On one occasion, Guo Mo's wife's brother, Lu Jia (陸嘉), was stealing rice from the granaries and giving it to his sister.
 When Guo found out, he tried to execute Lu Jia, but Lu ran away to Han-Zhao.
 To show that he had no part in the act, Guo personally killed his own wife with a bow.